riskthatbiscuit/riskthatbiscuit/README.md

 I've always had a knack for numbers, and throughout my career, I've dabbled in coding.
 Recently, I started the Columbia Bootcamp to formalize my skills and make a move into software engineering.

 Now, let's delve into the name "Risk that Biscuit."
-This phrase captures the essence of "risk it for the biscuit," a metaphor for taking calculated chances in the pursuit of greater financial gain.
-In a landscape often perceived as serious and strategic, there's room for a dash of daring and humor, especially when it comes to making decisions involving money.
-You can learn more about the origins of this phrase [here](https://english-grammar-lessons.com/risk-it-for-the-biscuit-meaning/).
+My GitHub name tries to capture the essence of ["risk it for the biscuit"](https://english-grammar-lessons.com/risk-it-for-the-biscuit-meaning/), a metaphor for taking calculated chances in the pursuit of greater reward.
+In a landscape often perceived as serious and strategic, I believe there's room for a bit of dash of daring and humor.
+You can learn more about the origins of this phrase.

 This GitHub space is where I'm focusing on merging my financial insights with the world of coding.
 You'll find a mix of projects that reflect my interests, including a few that I'm particularly fond of: